GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit03/unit03-05_example_SpatialDataProcessing.md

 ## Raster operations

-The created RasterBrick now contains precipitation values of France on a _monthly_ basis.
+The created SpatRaster now contains precipitation values of France on a _monthly_ basis.
 What if we want to have a single precipitation layer with _annual_ precipitation values?
 We would need to sum up the values of all 12 precipitation layers for each pixel location.
 This can be done by: